yichunzhao/jpa-cache-spring/README.md

 Join and Join Fetch looks like very similar, but the generated SQL is quite different; Join-Fetch generates less SQL queries.

-When using Join, It generates two SQL queries and 3 table joins.
+When using Join, it generates two SQL queries, fetching author first then fetching books; it may cause N+1 problem.

 `@Query("Select a from Author a Join a.books b where a.authorId = :authorId")`